3devo/ChildbusBootloader/README.md

 The bootloader needs 4k of flash currently (in reality just over 2k, but rounded up to full 2k erase pages).

+To upload the bootloader using openocd and an stlink programmer, you can use something like this:

+    openocd -f interface/stlink.cfg -f target/stm32g0x.cfg -c 'program bootloader-v3-gphopper-1.0.elf verify reset exit'

 License
 -------
 The bootloader is based on the bootloader written by Erin Tomson for the